1,4-dioxane detected in City of Ann Arbor drinking water

 On December 15, 2016 Judge Connors granted the City of Ann Arbor, Washtenaw County Public Health and the Huron River Watershed Council Motions to Intervene as plaintiffs in the lawsuit against Gelman Sciences, Inc. The three parties will now join the State of Michigan in future discussions and agreements regarding the 1,4-dioxane contamination.

 October 27, 2016 Townhall Meeting

-The recording of the meeting organized by Ann Arbor Councilman Chuck Warpehoski is available for viewing on the CTN website here: https://a2ctn.viebit.com/#aOvdMbyFUBmP.
-The meeting was intended to answer resident questions regarding the 1,4-dioxane plume and the August 2016 Shallow Groundwater Investigation.
+The meeting was organized by Ann Arbor Councilman Chuck Warpehoski and was intended to answer resident questions regarding the 1,4-dioxane plume and the August 2016 Shallow Groundwater Investigation.

-Not all submitted questions were answered during the meeting due to lack of time, therefore the Michigan Department of Environmental Quality (MDEQ) and Michigan Department of Health and Human Services (MDHHS) are working to provide written answers to all of the questions.
-Once those answers are available they will be made available for viewing here.
+Not all submitted questions were answered during the meeting due to lack of time, therefore the Michigan Department of Environmental Quality (MDEQ) and Michigan Department of Health and Human Services (MDHHS) committed to providing written answers to all of the questions.

 News Release from the Michigan Department of Environmental Quality: MDEQ Issues Emergency Rules on 1,4-Dioxane